brmattos/Solvoku/README.md

    ```bash
    pip install -r requirements.txt
    ```
+**3. Using your board images:**
+- place any board images that you'd like to solve into the `boards` folder

 ## Project Structure
 - `player.py`: main file of the project, implementing a GUI and menu for playing and solving Sudoku puzzles.